-If we want to reduce poverty, we need to focus our energies on changing the trajectory for young children so they don’t become trapped in poverty for life, and raise children in poverty.
-So what should we as a society do to bring about change?
+If we want to reduce poverty, we need to focus our energies on changing the trajectory for young children - and break the cycle so that they don’t become trapped in poverty for life, and in turn, raise children in poverty.

 Studies have demonstrated that children from low-income families who attend full-time, high-quality educational programs from infancy through age 5, have higher cognitive test scores than their peers who don’t have access to that education, are more likely to graduate from high school and college, hold a job, have higher earnings, and stay away from crime.
 This is why the first five years are so important to breaking the cycle of poverty.

 In addition to providing educational opportunities to children at an early age, it is essential to support parents in transforming their family situation.
 In what is called a “dual-generation” approach, high-quality early childhood education is combined with services to parents.
 Coordinated by case managers, services include case management support and goal setting, connecting parents to services for employment, financial resources, parenting resources, and other services that positively impact their overall stability and economic mobility.

 Head Start - Services in 38 classrooms at six locations across Baltimore City, serving 728 low-income children and their parents each year